 The 15 investors will also, through the Homeowners Association, be the sole joint owners of the central resort facilities, the staff accommodation, the museum, and the water supply system.

 All homeowners will be members of the Home Owners Association, which will manage the nature reserve on their behalf.

-Infrastructure and preparatory work already completed include the following 10 items:
+Infrastructure and preparatory work already completed include: